Our suppliers let us know they have surplus food. It’s fresh and nutritious, but it will go to waste if someone can’t find a use for it.

 Vulnerable people all over London get a healthy meal

 Result?
-The charities save money, there is less food waste and – most importantly of – the poorest in society get better food.
+The charities save money, there is less perfectly edible food going to waste and – most importantly of – the poorest in society get better food.

 Whether you are a food supplier looking to reduce food waste or a volunteer who wants to help people in need, we’d love to hear from you.